Walrus: An Efficient Decentralized Storage Network: : A Decentralized Blob Store

-The process begins with the writer~(\one) encoding a blob using \redstuff as seen in Figure~\ref{fig:2D}.
-This process yields sliver pairs, a list of commitments to slivers, and a blob commitment.
-The writer derives a \emph{blob id} $\blobid$ by hashing the blob commitment with meta-data such as the length of the file, and the type of the encoding.
+The process of writing a blob in \sysname can be seen in \cref{alg:store-upd} and \cref{fig:write}.
+The process begins with the writer~(\one) encoding a blob using \redstuff.
+This process yields sliver pairs, a list of sliver commitments, and a blob commitment.
+The writer derives a \emph{blob id} $\blobid$ by hashing the blob commitment with additional metadata such as the length of the file, and the type of the encoding.

 Then, the writer~(\two) submits a transaction on the blockchain to acquire sufficient space for the blob to be stored during a sequence of epochs, and to \emph{register} the blob.
 The size of the blob and blob commitment are sent, which can be used to rederive $\blobid$.
 The blockchain smart contract needs to secure sufficient space to store both the encoded slivers on each node, as well as store all metadata associated with the commitments for the blob.
 Some payment may be sent along with the transaction to secure empty space, or empty space over epochs can be a resource that is attached to this request to be used.
 Our implementation allows for both options.